burkkyy/student-sundial/README.md

 You can also skip seeding if database is not empty by setting the `SKIP_SEEDING_UNLESS_EMPTY=true` environment variable.

-### Mail Service (a.k.a mail server)

-1. Access the web interface at http://localhost:1080

 ### Troubleshooting

 If you are getting a bunch of "Login required" errors in the console, make sure that you have disabled any kind of enhanced tracking protection.